harpreetsahota204/video_understanding_hackathon/README.md

 ### 🚨 Anomaly Detector

-**Problem:** You have hours of "normal" video and need to flag unusual events — without labeled examples of anomalies.
+**Problem:** You have hours of "normal" video and need to flag unusual events (without labeled examples of anomalies).

 **Approach:** Compute Marengo embeddings for temporal segments of your videos.
 Build a baseline distribution from known-normal clips.
 Flag segments whose embeddings are far from the baseline (by cosine distance or z-score).
 Visualize flagged segments on a timeline in a FiftyOne panel.